 Hence, assuming that the universe is infinite, I tried trough photographic combinations of the elements, to create phenomena that each viewer will be able to discover with the help of his experience or of his fantasy.

 In the absence, most intended, of non-ambiguous clues of scale, everyone is invited, freely and for each work, unto visual journeys somewhere between the infinitely small and infinitely big.

 It does not matter, whether his vision crosses the one that originally crystallised in my own mind – it is also why I chose not to give titles to the pictures.

 Inspiration owes a lot to the work of the Chinese master photograph Lang JingShan (1892 -1995), and especially to his landscapes created by superimposition of photographs.

-All pictures are printed in subligraphy, in limited number (7 to 20 maximum), numbered and signed.
+All pictures are printed in subligraphy, in limited number, numbered and signed.